veeravallir/Veeravalli_SpatialDatabase/Definitions.md

 QGIS      :

 QGIS understands three major forms of data.
-Two of these are spatial (ie, they contain information allows it to be shown in space) and the third contains no spatial data (" aspatial data")
+Two of these are spatial (ie, they contain information allows it to be shown in space) and the third contains no spatial data (" aspatial data").

-The two spatial data types are:
-Vector data.
-Vector data can be drawn by lines of varying lengths; that is points, lines or polygons.
-In QGIS vector files can only contain one of these three types in a file.
-Raster data.
-These are images, jpg, tif, etc. These files are accompanied by or contain information that allows them to be shown in space.
+In QGIS, Add VECTOR DATA and under BROWSE, set files of type to "Keyhole Markup Language (KML)"

-GPS BAREL  :
+GPS BABEL  :

-GPSBabel is an easy-to-use program that haa two main uses:
-1. Delorme users can use it to collapse POI's to a small red dot above a user-specified Draw Level.
-2. For all users, GPSBabel will let you convert almost any map format file to almost any other map format file.
- Owners of stand-alone GPS devices (or other map software programs) that have the ability to import map files can easily convert a map file to the format required for their device.
+This format can

+read and write tracks

+read and write routes

+This format has the following options: timeadj .

+FAI/IGC Data File -- Used by the international gliding community to record gliding flights.
+IGC files can be converted to and from tracks representing recorded flights, and routes representing task declarations in other formats.